How SKU Analysis Helps DCs Assess the Impact of SKU Proliferation on Their Operation

 - Poor inventory lifecycle management on the part of your operation means that you do not have a strategy or method in place to remove slow-performing SKUs from your supply chain.

-- The decision makers at at your operation are not willing to write off inventory even if it is non-performing.
+- The decision makers at your operation are not willing to write off inventory even if it is non-performing.

 If you are concerned with the rate of SKU proliferation that you are experiencing in your operation, a high-quality SKU analysis might be just what you need to assess the impact that SKU proliferation is having on your ability to do business effectively.

 A common rule of thumb used by DC managers is called the 80/20 rule, which dictates that just 20% of your SKUs count for 80 percent of all of your sales.
 The other 80 percent of SKUs are slow movers that tend to sit in the warehouse longer, tying up capital that you could use elsewhere in your business.
-On top of this, the slower moving SKUs rack up expenses in other ways: Housing more items requires larger space, which increases land cost or rent, and a more SKUs in general lowers worker efficiency by making the picking/packing process more convoluted.
+On top of this, the slower moving SKUs rack up expenses in other ways: Housing more items requires larger space, which increases land cost or rent, and a more SKUs, in general, lowers worker efficiency by making the picking/packing process more convoluted.

 SKU analysis can help you put this into perspective.
 By looking at your SKUs in terms of velocity, inventory turns (days on hand), storage capacity, seasonality, and storage requirements, you can walk away with a clearer understanding of your SKUs and how they impact your business.
 Some key takeaways from an effective SKU analysis would include: